ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * Leave the group, e.g. if not supporting the indicated new algorithm, parameters and encoding; or

-* Leave the group and rejoin it (see Section 5 of {{I-D.ietf-ace-key-groupcomm-oscore}}), providing the Group Manager with a public key which is compatible with the indicated new algorithm, parameters and encoding; or
+* Leave the group and rejoin it (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}), providing the Group Manager with a public key which is compatible with the indicated new algorithm, parameters and encoding; or

-* Use the new parameter values, and, if required, provide the Group Manager with a new public key to use in the group, as compatible with the indicated parameters (see Section 10 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+* Use the new parameter values, and, if required, provide the Group Manager with a new public key to use in the group, as compatible with the indicated parameters (see Section 11 of {{I-D.ietf-ace-key-groupcomm-oscore}}).

 ### Delete a Group Configuration ### {#configuration-resource-delete}

 The Administrator can send a DELETE request to the group-configuration resource, in order to delete that group.
 A group deletion would be successful only on an inactive group.

 That is, the DELETE request actually yields a successful deletion of the group, only if the corresponding status parameter 'active' has current value False.
-The administrator can ensure that, by first performing an update of the group-configuration resource associated to the group (see {{configuration-resource-put}}), and setting the corresponding status parameter 'active' to False.
+The Administrator can ensure that, by first performing an update of the group-configuration resource associated to the group (see {{configuration-resource-put}}), and setting the corresponding status parameter 'active' to False.

 If, upon receiving the DELETE request, the current value of the status parameter 'active' is True, the Group Manager MUST respond with a 4.09 (Conflict) response, which MAY include additional information to clarify what went wrong.